23 Gray Living Room Ideas (Design Pictures)

 Paint it gray – one of the cheapest ways to add a touch of gray to your living area is to paint it.
 Go for light, soft grays to create a light a refreshing vibe, or go for warmer grays like the example above for a more cozy feel.
 You can also use gray to paint furniture or other accessories in the living room.

-Curtains and pillows are another easy alternative: use grays on your curtains or throw pillows.
+Curtains and pillows – use grays on your curtains or throw pillows.
 This will work even if your furniture or your walls use bolder/brighter colors.
+Dark gray furniture and matching curtains combined with light gray wall paint can give a space an alluring look.

 Accent wall – You can use gray as an accent wall using paint, wallpaper, tiles, or even natural stones.
 Grays also look good when combined with color schemes using taupe, beige, creams, and browns, as they help add a touch of cool tone to the warm palette.